Sotheby's posts quarterly loss

-Auction house Sotheby's (BID.N) posted a quarterly loss as expenses grew in the seasonally weak January-March quarter that also compared unfavourably to the year-ago period, when a private sale helped drive revenue.
+Auction house Sotheby's (BID.N) posted a quarterly loss as expenses grew in the seasonally weak January-March quarter that also compared unfavorably to the year-ago period, when a private sale helped drive revenue.

 Sotheby's, which competes with privately held Christie's, posted a loss of $10.7 million, or 16 cents per share, compared with a profit of $2.4 million, or 3 cents per share, a year earlier.